 Do you want to take charge of your health?

-Mental imagery in athletics–body-mind with purpose
+Mental imagery–body-mind with purpose

-When we mentally rehearse, it creates much of the same body training responses as physical training.
+When we mentally rehearse, it creates much of the same body training response as physical training.
 The Huffington post writes, “Former Olympic gold medal-winning decathlon runner Bruce Jenner once said, ‘You have to train your mind like you train your body.’
 He’s echoing an athletic maxim that’s practically a cliché: sports are 90 percent mental and 10 percent physical.”

 The Russians first introduced mental rehearsal by sweeping the Olympic gold medals in gymnastics.
 Since then, it has been used successfully to win at tennis, alpine skiing, by sprinters, and many more sports.